MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000756-scenario-include.md

-Analyse the manufacturing costs for an item, including Production BOM details, Routing operations, and associated expenses.
-Scrap costs are accounted for, providing an accurate total cost for producing the item.
+Analyze the manufacturing costs for an item, including production bill of materials details, routing operations, and associated expenses.
+Scrap costs are accounted for, which gives you an accurate total cost for producing items.